sul-cidr/mime/README.md

 All being well, the UI should be now available at `http://localhost:8080/`.

+### Jupyter

+If using the docker configuration, a Jupyter Notebook server will be available at `http://localhost:8080/jupyter/` (linked from the UI header)  At the present time it is necessary to grab the authentication token from the api container logs each time the container is rebuilt.
+If launching the API server from a `venv` on the host, the notebook-specific requirements from [`api/notebooks/notebook_requirements.txt`](api/notebooks/notebook_requirements.txt) must be installed in the `venv` (e.g. something like `pipenv run pip install -r notebooks/notebook_requirements.txt`).

 ## just

 A [`justfile`](./justfile) is provided to simplify some commands -- if you have [`just`](https://github.com/casey/just) installed, execute `just` from the repository working folder to see a list of available commands.